joelparkerhenderson/discovery-assessment/README.md

 <h3><a name="sbs">Strategic Balanced Scorecard (SBS)</a></h3>

-Strategic Balanced Scorecard:
+Strategic Balanced Scorecard is a high level way to summarize an organization:

-* Create a a destination Statement.
+* Create a a destination statement.
 * Cover four areas: financial, internal, external, learning.
 * Define Objectives and Key Results (OKRs).
 * Define Key Performance Indicators (KPIs) and measure them.